alexandralemoine/alexandralemoine.github.io/_teaching/2014-spring-teaching-1.md

 ======
 * Definition of standard atmosphere
 * Introduction of the hydrostatic equation
-* Concepts of pressure and temperature variations with respect to altitude
+* Concepts on pressure and temperature variation with respect to altitude